Farzadkhd/Farzadkhd/README.md

-- 👋 Hi, I’m @Farzadkhd
+- 👋 Hi, I’m @Farzadxd
 - 👀 I’m interested in Golang
 - 🌱 I’m currently a Junior Developer in Golang
 - 💞️ I’m looking to collaborate on Blockchain Project